codesmith-emmy/gitNarrator/README.md

 ## Contributing

-Contributions are welcome!
+This app is still under development and contributions are always welcome!
 If you'd like to add a new feature or report a bug, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature or bug fix.